areveur51/OCRSenseiWeb/replit.md

 ### File Storage Strategy

+**Current (Database Storage):** Images are stored as binary data (bytea) in PostgreSQL within the `imageData` column of the `images` table.
+This provides better data integrity, simplifies backups, and enables atomic operations.
+The system maintains filesystem fallback for legacy images during transition.

-Files are stored on the local filesystem within an `uploads/` directory, organized into human-readable project and directory subfolders (e.g., `ProjectName_idX/DirectoryName_idY/`).
-This structure ensures unique paths while maintaining readability.
-The `images` table stores file paths and metadata.
+**Legacy (Filesystem Storage):** Previously, files were stored on the local filesystem within an `uploads/` directory, organized into human-readable project and directory subfolders (e.g., `ProjectName_idX/DirectoryName_idY/`).
+The `filePath` column maintains backward compatibility.

 ## External Dependencies